pipo99/InfinitIMO/README.md

 Instead I used .Net Core Identity because for the proposed objective, it meets the requirement and saved a lot of development time.
 Besides, it is always a good practice to use libraries provided by .NET

-Regarding the layout, not much focus was given, due to the limited time available.
 I create a simple and functional layout